OptMerge: Unifying Multimodal LLM Capabilities and Modalities via Model Merging: MLLMs Merging Benchmark

 \subsection{Benchmark Details}

-\paragraph{Checkpoint Construction} We select two types of vision-language models representing different scales and usage scenarios: InternVL2.5-1B-Instruct~\cite{chen2024expanding}, a lightweight aligned model, and Qwen2-VL-7B-Base~\cite{wang2024qwen2}, a general-purpose foundation model. ``Instruct'' denotes the instruction-following version of a pre-trained model, which is the variant most commonly released.
-In contrast, Qwen2-VL-Base is one of the few publicly available pre-trained model versions.
-For InternVL2.5-1B-Instruct, we perform full fine-tuning with a learning rate of 4e-5 and a warmup ratio of 3e-2.
-For Qwen2-VL-7B-Base, we apply LoRA fine-tuning with a rank of 8, a learning rate of 1e-5, and a warmup ratio of 1e-1.
-Both models are trained for one epoch using a cosine learning rate scheduler.
-Different training strategies and scales help evaluate the generalizability of merging methods.
+\textbf{Checkpoint construction.} To cover two practical scenarios, namely fine-tuning base models and fine-tuning instruction-tuned models, we select two models that differ in intended use: InternVL2.5-1B-Instruct~\citep{chen2024expanding}, a lightweight model aligned for instruction following, and Qwen2-VL-7B-Base~\citep{wang2024qwen2}, a general foundation model.
+Qwen2-VL-7B-Base is among the few publicly available pretrained models, so we use it for the base-model scenario.
+These choices span different training strategies and scales, enabling a broad assessment of merging methods.

-For modality merging, we follow prior work~\cite{chen2024model} and select Vicuna-7B-v1.5~\cite{zheng2023judging} as the shared LLM.
-The vision-language model uses CLIP-ViT-L-336px~\cite{radford2021learning} as the image encoder, paired with an MLP projection as the connector.
-The audio-language model adopts BEATs-Iter3+~\cite{chen2023beats} as the audio encoder, with a Q-Former incorporating 32 query tokens as the connector.
-The video-language model employs LanguageBind~\cite{zhu2023languagebind} as the video encoder, also using an MLP connector.
-See \cref{app:modality} for details.
+For modality merging, we select Vicuna-7B-v1.5~\citep{zheng2023judging} as the shared LLM.
+The vision-language model uses CLIP-ViT-L-336px~\citep{radford2021learning} as the image encoder, paired with an MLP projection as the connector.
+The audio-language model adopts BEATs-Iter3+~\citep{chen2023beats} as the audio encoder, with a Q-Former as the connector.
+The video-language model employs LanguageBind~\citep{zhu2023languagebind} as the video encoder.
+See App.~\ref{app:train} for details.

-\paragraph{Training Data} Following \cite{chen2024expanding}, we collect a broader range of domain-specific data, divided into VQA, Geometry, Chart, OCR, and Grounding tasks.
+\textbf{Training data.} We collect a broader range of domain-specific data, divided into VQA, Geometry, Chart, OCR, and Grounding tasks.
 The datasets used are summarized in \cref{tab:data}.
 For effective supervised fine-tuning, we gather at least 100k public dataset samples for each task, ensuring maximum diversity wherever possible.
 We process all data into the instruction tuning format.
-Specifically, for grounding tasks, we map coordinates to the [0,1000) range and add the special token notation \texttt{<|box\_start|>}\texttt{<|box\_end|>}~\cite{wang2024qwen2}.
-During Qwen2-VL-Base fine-tuning, we observe that Chinese datasets consistently degraded performance, possibly due to lower data quality or because evaluation benchmarks are primarily in English.
-Consequently, we use only English datasets for instruction tuning of Qwen2-VL-Base.
-InternVL2.5-Instruct, already possessing multilingual instruction-following capabilities, is fine-tuned using all available data.